hurlbertlab/core-transient/scripts/R-scripts/README.md

-# Core-transient
+# Description of each R-script in folder

-Data and code for NSF funded research on core vs transient species
+### BBS_manipulation for summary

-## Description of each R-script in folder.
+Code for formatting BBS data to use in all analyses.

-BBS_manipulation for summary: code for formatting BBS data to use in all analyses.
+### bbs_ndvi_richness_correlation
-bbs_ndvi_richness_correlation: code for how the gimms ndvi data was acquired.
+Code for how the gimms ndvi data was acquired.
 Code also used to verify the NDVI-richness correlation in the breeding bird survey.
 bimod_metric_simulations: Code to simulate the beta distributions that differ in bimodality to test H-W bimodality function.
 core-transient_functions: Code for all relevant functions used in analyses, most scripts will source this code.
 core-transient-figure-2: Code used to create Figure 2 in manuscript.